This article describes the function of LTE failover on the Datto Networking D200.

 Monitoring LTE bandwidth usage

-Beginning with the 2019-02-25 Datto Networking Portal release, you can now view bandwidth usage when the D200 router is operating in LTE Failover mode:
+You can view bandwidth usage when the D200 router is operating in LTE Failover mode.

 1. In the Datto Networking Portal, click the router's name to go to the Router Status page.